return to Natural Dog Health Remedies

 Coughing in Dogs

-Here is a list of some possible causes of dog coughing:
+Here is a list of some possible causes of coughing in dogs:

 Kennel Cough

-If your dog has dry, hacking coughs, but is otherwise fine, she may have contracted kennel cough or acute tracheobronchitis.
+If your dog has deep, dry, hacking coughs, but is otherwise fine, she may have contracted kennel cough or acute tracheobronchitis.
 Most cases of kennel cough are not serious and the dog will get over the cough in 1 to 2 weeks.
-Visit our page on Treating Kennel Cough for more information.

 Canine Influenza

-Dogs infected with canine influenza will show signs of upper respiratory problems such as coughing and sneezing.
-Dog flu can also cause a dog to have a fever, sometimes as high as 106°F. Currently there are no vaccines against dog flu.
-Visit our page on Dog Flu for more information on this disease.
+Dogs infected with influenza will show signs of upper respiratory problems such as coughing, sneezing and runny nose.
+Canine influenza can also cause a dog to have a fever, sometimes as high as 106°F.

 Canine Pneumonia